prizalmarinez/brow-bag-anim/README.md

 # brow-bag-anim

-To run double click the html or run if you have node installed npx serve
+To run double click the html or run if you have node installed.

+npx serve